-This handout is for comfort measures from family and friends as birth support.
-For coping methods the woman can use and her support people can help with, see the coping with contractions handout.
+This blog is for comfort measures from family and friends as birth support.
+For coping methods the woman can use and her support people can help with, see the coping with contractions blog.

 Come into the birth space with reverence and respect.
 Listen to the birthing mother.
 Communicate on how she wants to be cared for.
 Wholeheartedly support her choices that she decides are right for her.
 Birth is a sacred space.
 Supporting birth is to work on sacred grounds.